-The Red Titi Monkey (Callicebus cupreus) is a primate and a mammal.
+The Red Titi Monkey (Callicebus cupreus) is a primate and a mammal in the Pitheciidae family of monkeys.
 It is also known as the Coppery Titi Monkey.

 The Red Titi Monkey has red, fluffy fur.
 It has a small rounded grey face, small ears, and a flat nose.
 It has a long tail, but it is not prehensible, which means that it cannot hold or grasp tree branches.